-The park occupies a mile of relatively undisturbed barrier island, one of a few such undeveloped Gulf sites in this region, and is preserved for public access.
+The park occupies a mile of relatively undisturbed barrier island, one of a few such undeveloped gulf sites in this region preserved for public use.
+Beach activities are featured here.
+Sunbathing and swimming are the most popular.
 Soak up the warm Florida sunshine and then cool off in the Gulf of Mexico.
-Sunbathing and swimming are some of the most popular activities here.
-Swimming is permitted from the southern boundary up to the middle of parking lot five, a distance of almost one mile.
-No swimming is permitted in Wiggins Pass due to the dangerous currents there.
-Visitors can stroll along the shore and hunt for shells or observe the various bird species along the water's edge.
-Collecting live shells is prohibited, including sand dollars and starfish.
+Visitors can also stroll along the shore and hunt for shells or observe the various bird species along the water's edge.
+Collecting live shells is prohibited.
+This includes sand dollars and starfish.
 Test your angling skills at the pass where the Cocohatchee River empties into the Gulf.
 Catches of snook, red drum and sea trout are common.
 A ramp is available for launching boats, or use the boat ramp dock to enjoy fishing in the bay waters.

 Tables and grills for picnicking are placed throughout the park.
 Enjoy a shaded lunch with a view of the Gulf to complement a perfect day at the beach.
 A pavilion may be reserved for parties or after-hour functions.
-Please help keep your state parks clean and dispose of litter properly.
+Please help keep your state parks clean; dispose of litter properly.